lycfyi/lycfyi/README.md

 **AI Builder & Founder** — Building tools that empower creators and communities.

-🏢 Founder of Velocity1 · Previously CTO & Tech Lead at startups
-📍 Boston, MA · Georgia Tech alum
+🏢 Founder of Velocity1 · Co-founder of Lucius AI · Previously CTO at startups · Tech Lead at Wayfair 📍 Boston, MA · Georgia Tech alum

 ---